Really-Simple-Plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 9.3.3.1 =
+* Fix: Removed typo to prevent errors on uninstall.

 = 9.3.3 =
 * April 2nd, 2025
 * Improvement: Added multiple WP-CLI commands to better align with recent plugin features